cr0hn/enteletaor/doc/source/advanced.rst

 Imagine you want to put enteleteaor in streaming mode and, at the same time, put another process to read the information from export file, CSV allow this because each line is independent of others.

-Enteleteaor store CVS as *append* mode, so it will not overwriting old file content:
+Enteleteaor writes in CSV as *append* mode, so it will not overwriting old file content:

 .. code-block:: bash